Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Discussion

 In the original study, authors also reported performance of the models evaluated on an external dataset (Table 2 of~\cite{nguyen_predicting_2021}) and with Leave-One-Site-Out cross-validation (LOSO CV) in the outer-loop compared to Leave-One-Out (LOO CV) in the main study.
-They found similar performance at Year 1 (R2 over 0.5) with these variations compared to the main results.
-Performance at other time points was not available for the external validation, but for LOSO CV, models trained for prediction at Year 2 also performed very well and those of time point Baseline and Year 4 exhibited lower prediction ability compared to the ones tuned using the LOO CV scheme (main original workflow).
-These two comparisons are consistent with our observations on the robustness to image features variations of models at Year 1 and Year 2 and the high sensitivity of models at Baseline and Year 4.
+They found similar performance at Year 1 (R2 over 0.5) with these variations, {comparable to} the main results in~\cite{nguyen_predicting_2021} which reported R2 up to 0.558.
+Performance at other time points was not available for the external validation, but for LOSO CV, models trained for prediction at Year 2 also performed well and those of time point Baseline and Year 4 exhibited lower prediction ability compared to the ones tuned using the LOO CV scheme (main original workflow). {This highlights the importance of model selection and performance reporting, which were also featured prominently} in~\cite{nguyen_predicting_2021}. {Some models may have not been optimally tuned, and all models do not have equal capability due to their different functioning, leading to lower performance.
+The low performance obtained with some models do not put into question the other results, as these have been validated on an external dataset by}~\cite{nguyen_predicting_2021}.

-When using a different cohort with distinctions in the distribution of the most important feature (MDS-UPDRS score at Baseline) of the Year 1 model, a lower performance was found using fALFF (\(p<0.05\)) and ReHo.
+When using {the replication cohort in which there are differences} in the distribution of the most important feature (MDS-UPDRS score at Baseline) of the Year 1 model, a lower performance was found using fALFF (\(p<0.05\)) and ReHo.
 This performance remained high and close to the one reported in the original study.
 Moreover, when removing specific clinical features such as MDS-UPDRS Baseline scores, the performance models at Year 1 and Year 2 significantly dropped.
 This suggests that the robustness mentioned above was probably dependant on the distribution of these measures.
 It would be interesting to assess the interaction of variations in both cohorts, imaging features and input features sets to see if the robustness to analytical variations was also present using the replication cohorts and when increasing the importance of image features in the prediction.